 Professional photographers, of all genres, know the importance of photography.
 If you’re unsure or trying to understand what has made photography so important, this blog post is for you.

-When we think of photography, the idea of taking and processing photos either casually or in a photoshoot comes into our mind.
+When we think of photography, the idea of taking and processing photos either casually or in a professional photo shoot comes into our mind, as well as super helpful photography cheat sheet.
 Superficially, photography is rather simple.
 You point your lens at something, press a button, and take the image.

 Photography, at its core, is definitely more than that.